Sayyidina Abu ‘Ubaydah ‘Aamir ibn ‘Abdullah ibn al-Jarrah (r.a.)

 Sayyidina Abu ‘Ubaydah was the kunya of Sayyidina ‘Aamir ibn ‘Abdullah ibn al-Jarrah (r.a.).
 He was one of the ten swahabah Promised Paradise.
 He remained commander of a large section of the Muslim armies during the time of the Caliphate of Sayyidina Abu Hafsw ‘Umar ibn al-Khaththab al-Faruq (r.a.), and was on the list of Sayyidina ‘Umar’s (r.a.) appointed successors to the Caliphate.

 By character and nature, he was very humble and modest.
 Amongst his friends, he was gentle and soft as silk.
 When it came to war, he was as hard as iron.
 During the battle of Uhud, he lost his two front teeth.
 It was within this battle that two of the iron links of the Prophet’s (s.a.w.) helmet pierced his head.
 Sayyidina Abu ‘Ubaydah (r.a.) pulled them out with his teeth.
-His integrity and honesty were unparalleled even amongst the companions of the Prophet (s.a.w.).
+His integrity and honesty were unparalleled, even amongst the companions of the Prophet (s.a.w.).

 Sayyidina Abu ‘Ubaydah (r.a.) was born in the year 583 CE in the house of ‘Abdullah ibn al-Jarrah, a merchant by profession.
 Sayyidina Abu ‘Ubaydah (r.a.) belonged to the Quraysh clan of Banu al-Harits ibn Fihr.
-Even before his conversion to Islam, he was considered to be one of the nobles of the Quraysh and was famous among the Quraysh of Makkah for his modesty and bravery.
+Even before his conversion to Islam, he was considered to be one of the nobles of the Quraysh and was famous amongst the Quraysh of Makkah for his modesty and bravery.
 Sayyidina ‘Abdullah ibn ‘Umar (r.a.) said that amongst the tribe of the Quraysh there were three people in whom manners and modesty excelled all others.
 They also had the gift of eloquence and gentle speech.
 If people looked at them, they wished to keep on looking at them.
 In his opinion, the three people were Sayyidina Abu Bakr ‘Abdullah ibn ‘Utsman asw-Swiddiq (r.a.), Sayyidina Abu ‘Amr ‘Utsman ibn ‘Affan (r.a.), and Sayyidina Abu ‘Ubaydah ibn al-Jarrah (r.a.).

 By 611 CE, Prophet Muhammad (s.a.w.) was preaching the Oneness of Allah (s.w.t.) to the people of Makkah.
 He began by inviting his closest companions and relatives in secret to the way of Islam.
 Sayyidina Abu ‘Ubaydah ibn al-Jarrah (r.a.) embraced Islam just a day after Abu Bakr (r.a.) in the year 611.
 This makes Sayyidina Abu ‘Ubaydah (r.a.) amongst the very first to embrace Islam.
 He passed every trial and tribulation with flying colours.
 The difficult situation created by the Quraysh was met with courage and patience.
 During these times of hardship, he and the other companions of the Prophet (s.a.w.) remained steadfast.
 Sayyidina Abu ‘Ubaydah (r.a.) lived through the harsh experience that the Muslims went through in Makkah from beginning to end.
 With other early Muslims, he endured the insults and oppression of the Quraysh.
 After the first hijrah to Abyssinia, violence against the Muslims renewed with much conviction and became stronger.
 Being the only person in his clan to accept Islam, Sayyidina Abu ‘Ubaydah (r.a.) was foremost amongst them.
 Prophet Muhammad (s.a.w.) suggested that the remaining Muslims who were especially vulnerable to the persecution of the people of Makkah migrate as well.
 Sayyidina Abu ‘Ubaydah (r.a.) migrated to Abyssinia along with a delegation of 83 men and 20 women.